 Spence, who won the Nobel Prize in Economic Sciences in 2001 for his analysis of markets with asymmetric information, emphasized that India’s digital infrastructure is a key driver of its growth potential.
 This praise comes at a time when India’s digital transformation is being recognized globally for its efficiency, inclusiveness, and ability to provide financial services to even the most remote areas.

-Global Economic Transition and India’s Role
+Global economic transition and India’s role

 Spence’s remarks also touched on broader global economic trends, noting that the world is currently undergoing a “regime change” in its economic system.
 The global order established after World War II, built on criteria like efficiency and comparative advantage, is now being disrupted by pandemics, geopolitical tensions, climate shocks, and other crises.